Selling a house after a divorce is difficult.

 Property and divorces

-- The property being sold and its value divided between a couple
+The property is sold and its proceeds divided between the couple.

 However, few families are fortunate enough to experience smooth divorce proceedings.

 Illegal or unethical behaviour might occur.
-For example, some partners may try to pressure their ex into selling a jointly owned home or even change the locks on a property before a court order.
+For example, some spouses change the locks on a property.

 Children are priority

-The law’s position is: If you and your spouse share children under 18, their welfare is paramount in legal proceedings.
+The welfare of children under 18 is paramount in legal proceedings.

-Early on, for example, the courts will decide the best housing situation for any dependents.
+The courts will decide the best housing situation for any dependents early on.

 What is my ex entitled to?

-No party in a divorce is entitled to 50% of all assets, including the family home.
+And no party in a divorce is automatically entitled to 50% of all assets, including the family home.

 Joint mortgages and divorce